wethod/learning-center-source/content/finance/index.md

 When an order is sent, you will need specific permissions to edit it.

-You can approve an order by clicking on the "**approve**" button.
-Approving an order isn't mandatory but can be useful if you want to keep track of what orders can be actually issued.

 Role based permissions for Orders can be managed from the [permissions section]({{< relref "settings/index.md#permissions" >}}).

+A sent order can be approved.

+### Approve an order

+You can approve an order by clicking on the "**Approve**" button.
+Approving an order isn't mandatory but can be useful if you want to keep track of which orders can be actually issued.

+By clicking the “Approve” button you will presented with a confirmation modal and then you can optionally send an email to notify someone.
+Recipients for this notification can be selected from those listed under orders [Email Bot]({{< relref "settings/index.md#company" >}}) from the settings.

+{{< img-center src="/uploads/2022/09/01/orders-approve-notification-modal.png" >}}

+A approved order can be set as paid.

+### Set order as paid

+You can set an order as paid by clicking on the "**Set as paid**" button.
+This isn't mandatory but can be useful if you want to keep track of which orders has actually been paid.

 ### Currency